 According to the Council for Disability Awareness, over 25% of today’s 20-year-olds will become disabled before they retire.
 As with many types of small business insurance, there are two big reasons to invest in disability insurance: to protect the financial wellbeing of your company, and to protect the financial wellbeing of your employees.
 And, in some cases, to comply with the law.

 There are some states that have state-mandated disability insurance requirements, so you’ll need to check what’s required in your area.
 If you have employees in one of these states, it is important that you understand how to comply with the law.

-Below, we cover a few reasons why disability insurance benefits small- to mid-sized businesses.
+If you aren’t required by your state to offer your employees disability insurance, below we cover a few reasons why disability insurance can still benefit small- to mid-sized businesses.

 Retain Your Talent

 If your company wants to retain its best talent, offering benefits that help an employee when he or she is down will help keep great team members on board.